kisielo85/pixel_finder/README.md

 ## API

-you can get raw data using this link:<br>
+you can the get raw data using this link:<br>
 http://kisielo85.cba.pl/place/raw_result.php?nick=kisielo85&year=23<br>

 the possible outputs are:<br>